Testing scenarios

 123

-To test how your integration handles different 3D Secure 2 authentication scenarios, use the following data.
+Use the following data to test how your integration handles different 3D Secure 2 authentication scenarios.

 Card numberBrandExpiration dateSecurity code